-Pictured: 140 Inwoods Close, Parklands.
-Sold at auction for $395,000, May 2012.
+Pictured: 140 Inwoods Close, Parklands - Team Griff's first 'as is, where is' auction.
+Sold for $395,000, May 2012.

 We used to say: "your dwelling without a section is obviously worthless; a TC3 section without a dwelling was worthless; but a TC3 section plus a EQ damaged home equates to some value".